TheTechCommute/TheTechCommute/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [maintainer's email].
+Please report unacceptable behavior to https://twitter.com/TasonJorres.

 ## How to Contribute